Hercílio Luz Bridge: Financing

 From the beginning, the funding process was complicated.
 The first bank that had lent to the Catarina government failed.
 Thus, a new loan had to be obtained delaying the works.
 In addition, a manoeuvre of the U.S. bankers arranging the financing made the state of Santa Catarina liable for debts of the failed institution.
 In the end, the cost reached 14.478 trillion reis, ten times the original estimate and almost double the state budget at the time.
 The repayment of loans, made by U.S. banks, was completed in 1978, more than 50 years after the inauguration of the bridge.

 Closure

-With two other bridges (Colombo Sales Bridge and Pedro Ivo Bridge) now linking the island to the mainland, the Hercílio Luz Bridge was closed in 1982 on safety concerns.
-It reopened again on March 15, 1988 to pedestrian traffic, bicycles, motorcycles and horse-drawn vehicles only.
+With two other bridges (Colombo Sales Bridge and Pedro Ivo Bridge) now linking the island to the mainland, the Hercílio Luz Bridge was closed in 1982 due to safety concerns.
+It reopened again on March 15, 1988, to pedestrian traffic, bicycles, motorcycles and horse-drawn vehicles only.
 It closed completely on July 4, 1991, after a report analyzing the feasibility of reopening the bridge to vehicular traffic was presented in February 1990.
-In 1997 the landmark bridge was declared a historical and artistic monument.
+In 1997 the landmark bridge was declared an historical and artistic monument.

 Restoration of the bridge was investigated by a partnership involving the Federal Government, State Government, and the Municipality of Florianópolis.
 Submission of restoration plans occurred in mid-2013.